ibm-cloud-docs/vpc/instance_metadata_vpc_about.md

 You [enable the metadata service](/docs/vpc?topic=vpc-imd-get-metadata#imd-metadata-service-enable) by setting a toggle in the VPC API when creating a new instance (`POST /instance`) or updating an existing instance (`PATCH /instance`).

 Be default, the service is enabled for virtual server instances created on accounts participating in the Beta release.
-If you want to disable the service, see [Enable or disable the instance metadata service](/docs/vpc?topic=vpc-imd-configure-service&interface=ui#imd-metadata-service-enable).
+You can disable the service from existing instances or when creating new ones.
+For information, see [Enable or disable the instance metadata service](/docs/vpc?topic=vpc-imd-configure-service&interface=ui#imd-metadata-service-enable).
 {:note}

 The metadata service intercepts all requests to the service's IP and then routes them to the specific services to handle these requests.
-As part of the request to the metadata service, you include the access token.
+As part of the request to the metadata service, you include the instance identity access token.

 Through IAM, you can also assign access rights to instances by creating a [compute resource identity](/docs/vpc?topic=vpc-imd-trusted-profile-metadata), and then configure access rights to IBM-enabled services using that identity.

 The metadata service API lets you [retrieve the metadata](/docs/vpc?topic=vpc-imd-get-metadata) from the virtual server instance.
 This includes _user data_, the same user data available from cloud-init for VPC instances.
-User data is data you specified when provisioning the instance.
-It's available through the metadata service is available when provisioning new instances.
+User data is data you specified when provisioning the instance and is available when provisioning new instances.
 User data provides valuable data for controlling how the instance is initialized.
 For example, information to load database software, custom software for worker nodes, or information to make decisions about how to initialize the instance.
 For more information, see [User data](/docs/vpc?topic=vpc-user-data).

 User data is obtained by making a GET call to the metadata service:

 ```
-$ user_data=`curl -X GET "http://169.254.169.254/metadata/v1/instance/initialization
+user_data=`curl -X GET "http://169.254.169.254/metadata/v1/instance/initialization
 ```
 {:pre}